Effects of climate change on oceans: Increasing stratification

 Changes in ocean stratification are significant because they can influence productivity and oxygen levels.
-The separation of water into layers based on a specific quantity is known as stratification.
+The separation of water into layers based on density is known as stratification.
 Stratification by layers occurs in all ocean basins.
-The stratified layers act as a barrier to the water mixing, affecting the exchange of heat, carbon, oxygen and other nutrients.
+The stratified layers limit how much vertical water mixing takes place, reducing the exchange of heat, carbon, oxygen and particles between the upper ocean and the interior.
 Since 1970, there has been an increase in stratification in the upper ocean due to global warming and, in some areas, salinity changes.
 The salinity changes are caused by evaporation in tropical waters, which results in higher salinity and density levels.
 Meanwhile, melting ice can cause a decrease in salinity at higher latitudes.

-Water density is affected by temperature and salinity.
-As a result, the water column in the vast ocean basins is stratified, with less dense water near the surface and denser water deeper.
-This stratification is important not only in the formation of the Atlantic Meridional Overturning Circulation which has global weather and climate implications.
-It is also significant because stratification regulates nutrient transport from deep water to the surface.
-This contributes to ocean productivity and is linked to the compensatory downward flow of water that transports oxygen from the atmosphere and surface waters into the deep sea.
+Temperature, salinity and pressure all influence water density.
+As surface waters are often warmer than deep waters, they are less dense, resulting in stratification.
+This stratification is crucial not just in the production of the Atlantic Meridional Overturning Circulation, which has worldwide weather and climate ramifications, but it is also significant because stratification controls the movement of nutrients from deep water to the surface.
+This increases ocean productivity and is associated with the compensatory downward flow of water that carries oxygen from the atmosphere and surface waters into the deep sea.

-The ocean's mid depth mix slowly with the surface waters, and the decay of sinking organic matter from primary production in these waters naturally results in low oxygen levels.
-Warming, on the other hand, reduces the amount of oxygen that dissolves in surface waters.
-Furthermore, increasing stratification isolates these mid-depth waters even more, resulting in lower oxygen levels (see also oxygen depletion section).
-The open ocean is losing oxygen, and this trend is expected to continue as a result of climate change, with overall oxygen levels dropping by several percent.
-This will have ecological consequences in areas where oxygen concentrations are low, though the overall biological consequences are minor.